open/close all folders

 - The Mobile Suit Gundam spinoff novels were released around 1990 or so, nearly a full decade before the compilation movies and the TV series were released in the US (and 21 years before the TV series was released in the original Japanese in the US!)

 - The JoJo's Bizarre Adventure fighting game by Capcom made it to the States years before the manga or OVA ever did.
 As a result, many confuse the latter to be adaptations of the former.
 Due to Crunchyroll and Hulu streaming subs of the David Production anime, Viz Media re-releasing the manga (including the first two story arcs, which were previously subject to No Export for You status), Jonathan and Joseph Joestar being playable in J Stars Victory VS (which was ported to the States), and the release of two more video games in the series, this is finally changing.

 - A few days after The Anime of the Game adaptation of Senran Kagura started airing in Japan, Funimation announced a simulcast of the series.
 It wasn't until November 2013 that the Updated Re-release of the first game was released in North America.

-- Several big name titles such as Rurouni Kenshin, Fullmetal Alchemist, Sailor Moon, Trigun, and Detective Conan would not be released in the U.S. until after their anime counterparts aired on American television.
+- Several big name titles such as Rurouni Kenshin, Fullmetal Alchemist, Trigun, and Detective Conan would not be released in North America (or most other places) until after their anime counterparts aired on television.